-Atherosclerosis is a chronic process and discontinuation of lipid-lowering drugs during pregnancy should have little impact on the outcome of long-term therapy of primacy hyperchotesterolemia.
-Gholesterol and other products of cholesterol biosynthesis are essential components (or tetal development (including synthesis of sterolds and cell membranes).
-Since
+Atherosclerosis is a chronic process and discontinuation of lipid-lowering drugs during pregnancy should have little impact on the outcome of long-term therapy of primary hypercholesterolemia.
+Cholesterol and other products of cholesterol biosynthesis are essential components for tetal development (including synthesis of steroids and cell membranes).
+Since HMG-CoA reductase inhibitors decrease cholesterol synthesis and possibly the synthesis of other biologically active substances derived from cholesterol, they may cause harm to the fetus when administered to pregnant women.